awslabs/mlspace/README.md

 The Advanced Config will ask:

 **Do you want to use existing VPC?**
-If you ansered yes you will be prompted for:
+If you answered yes you will be prompted for:

 - VPC Name: if MLSpace is being deployed into an existing VPC this should be the name of that VPC
 - VPC ID: if MLSpace is being deployed into an existing VPC this should be the ID of that VPC